archdroid-org/alarm-image-generator/README.md

 ```

 Then you should add the installation instructions of this new platform
-into platform/c2.sh. by specifying 3 hook functions that get called
+into platform/c2.sh. by specifying 4 hook functions that get called
 by main build script:

-* platform_variables - declare variables used by the other hooks
+* platform_variables - declare variables that let the user control the platform setup process
 * platform_pre_chroot - executed before entering the image chroot
 * platform_chroot_setup - executed inside the image chroot
 * platform_post_chroot - executed after exiting image chroot